sp4rkd/sp4rkd.github.io/_posts/2024-08-10-crewctf-2024-forensics.md

 ## Recursion

 Initially, you face the eternally conflicting decision: to click on anything related to recursion or to avoid a headache.
 Luckily, this challenge was not as terrifying as it originally seemed.

+### Overview of the Challenge
 The provided pcap traffic sets the tone for this forensics weekend, featuring the Universal Serial Bus, also known to us commonwealth pigs as USB.

-As you dig through the traffic, all you see is the usual USB chaos that might or might not lead somewhere.
+As you dig through the traffic, all you see is the usual chaos that might or might not lead somewhere.
 In this or any other case, you also want to see other tools chew on the interesting parts to either support or disprove your ideas while you scream into a pillow.

-Let’s take a stroll with our good old pal, binwalk, first, shall we?
+Let’s take a stroll with our good old pal, binwalk, first.

 ![Image](/assets/img/crewctf/2024/binwalk_default.png)

 ### Is This Actually an Embedded Something?

-Upon carving open the mysterious compressed file, we uncover another pcap.
+For those that didn't ever think of throwing binwalk at a pcap before, notice it can extract quite painlessly too.
+Upon carving open the mysterious compressed file, we get hit with a first whiff of recursion - it's another pcap.

 How intriguing!
 Now, wait—does this pcap also contain a whole lot of something, primarily an embedded 7z?

 How intriguing!
 Now, wait—does this pcap also contain a whole lot of something, primarily an embedded tar?

 How intriguing!
 Now, wait—does this pcap also contain a whole lot of something, primarily an embedded zip?

+![Image of Solve](/assets/img/crewctf/2024/matrioshka_debulk.png)

 Are you, by chance, a pleasure model recursion?
-![Image of Solve](/assets/img/crewctf/2024/matrioshka_debulk.png)

 ## Unfare

 Buckle up and say <em>**fare**</em>well to your sanity because this one felt special.
 During the unavoidable initial service overload of the CTF infrastructure, I managed to slip through and pull only one challenge before the crash.
 What do you know?
 It ended up being the epitome of chasing the dragon for the night—the Un<em>**fare**</em>.

 I just couldn’t stop shooting to the point where sleep was no longer an option.
-Waking up from an involuntary micronap at 4:43 AM to the glow of terminals plastered with smart card hellhole packet extractions was truly a moment for self-reflection.
+Waking up from an involuntary micronap at 4:43 AM to the glow of terminals plastered with hellhole packet extractions was truly a moment for self-reflection.
 Almost 600 teams have tried, 11 have solved (some more janky than others), but a whole lot of people were so close, yet still too damn far… and I was one of them.
-Nonetheless, pretty impressive numbers for a pcap challenge, so massive shoutout to the designer @sealldev
+Nonetheless, pretty impressive numbers for a pcap challenge, so massive shoutout to the designer (@sealldev).

 ![Discord is mostly a support group anyway](/assets/img/crewctf/2024/discord_yet_so_far.png)

 ### Overview of the Challenge

 You are provided with a single pcap file containing USB communication from the host that sniffed the traffic and the following description.
-{: .box-error}

 Someone was reading cards on my computer!
 Lucky I was listening...
+{: .box-error}

- There are four different addresses in play, all sharing the same prefix (10.4.X).
+ There are four different addresses in play, all sharing the same prefix (**10.4.X**).
 Some traffic seems to be paired, given the sequencing, which might indicate some input/output distinction; other packets are just there for you to paint the whole picture.
-Digging through the recognizable patterns in the transmitted leftover data, we can see Proxmark3 (PM3) signatures in both bootrom and ncd files.
+Digging through the recognizable patterns in the transmitted leftover data, we can see Proxmark3 (**PM3**) signatures in both bootrom and ncd files.

 ![Felica and PM3 files](/assets/img/crewctf/2024/info_dump.png)
 ![Wheret o find fpga hf](/assets/img/crewctf/2024/fpga_hf.v.png)